 In 1920 the number of girls had Outgrown Taylors Lane and Thames House (above) in Barbourne was purchased, with girls travelling between there and Taylors Lane.

-Miss Harvey moved with the school to new premisis in spetchley road in 1962.
+Miss Harvey moved with the school to new premises in Spetchley road in 1962.
 This remained the Grammar School for girls until 1985 when it was made into a Sixth Form College.

 The pupils in the last two years of the school went into the Sixth form.
-Miss Northend became Head in 1975 and remained there until the Grmmar School was disbanded.
+Miss Northend became Head in 1975 and remained there until the Grammar School was disbanded.

 In 1928 a new building (below) was opened in Barbourne.
 This building was used until 1962.

 Miss Steel retired in 1941, Miss Webster was Headmistress until 1958 when Miss Harvey was appointed.